 · I still don’t understand why the Doctor marries River.
 Or whatever that pathetic excuse for a ceremony was.
 Was it just to give this episode its naff title?

 Should Doctor Who have such a heavily structured arc playing out over a season?
 Does the show lose some of its identity when telling one long story rather than individual ones?
 Or does the show feel out of date when telling standalone adventures without some over arcing momentum to keep viewers watching?
 All very good questions and I’m not sure where I fit in to it all.
 Series six has been such an oddity for me.
 At times it has touched on absolute genius (The Doctor’s Wife) and at others it has felt as if it is losing its magic because it wants to be flashy/geewhizz/smart all the time and doesn’t give itself time to breath and tell stories that allow its performers to act (because anybody can act like a smart ass).
-Despite that I have been intrigued in how the central arc has played out with some knockout shocks along the way (the end of A Good Man Goes to War and the River twist in Lets Kill Hitler certainly qualify) and the sense that the show was building to something momentous.
-I’m not sure that with this episode they pulled that off but I certainly cannot fault the ambition of Steven Moffatt and his writing team.
-Simon has found himself drifting away from the series in the standalone episodes (he couldn’t bear Night Terrors or Closing Time) but was on the edge of his seat during the arc pieces (he loved the opening two parter, the middle two parter and this episode).
-I had the opposite effect finding the Steven Moffatt scripts my least favourite of the year and wishing the show would wrap the arc so it can get on with telling good stories as it has done week in week out for over 40 years.
+There have been some knock out shocks along the way (the end of A Good Man Goes to War and the River twist in Let's Kill Hitler certainly qualify) and the sense that the show was building to something momentous, even if the former trick you into thinking that the episodes you have been watching something more impressive than in reality and the latter is paid off disappointingly.
+I’m not sure that with this episode they pulled off what Moffat were promising, lots of ambition and no satisfying place to take it.
+Simon, on the other hand, has found himself drifting away from the series in the standalone episodes (he couldn’t bear Night Terrors or Closing Time) but was on the edge of his seat during the arc pieces (he loved the opening two parter, the middle two parter and this episode).
+I had the opposite effect finding the Steven Moffat scripts my least favourite of the year and wishing the show would wrap the arc so it can get on with telling good stories as it has done week in week out for over 40 years.
 I find that the arcs were just about perfect during Davies time with emphasis on the running storylines woven into the standalone adventures but not so much that they dominate them (the bees, the planets disappearing and Doctor/Donna were all great examples in series four).
-I also find that Moffatt’s stories written during the Davies era are my favourites of his (the Angel two parter is the only exception) and rather than focussing on telling a good story he is far more interested in hopping about all over the place, telling non linear narratives, throwing away inspired concepts on one scene wonders and being a bit too smart (and by that I mean stylish rather than intelligent) for his own good.
+Moffat’s stories written during the Davies era are my favourites of his (the Angel two parter is the only exception) and rather than focussing on telling a good story he is far more interested in hopping about all over the place, telling non linear narratives, throwing away inspired concepts on one scene wonders and being a bit too smart (and by that I mean stylish rather than intelligent) for his own good.
 He’s a fantastic storyteller but seems to have gotten it into his head that a story cannot be told unless it encompasses hundreds of locations, time periods and lots cocky dialogue.
-Every one of his stories is full of standout moments this year but I don’t think a single one holds together as a piece of storytelling.
+Every one of his stories has stand out moments but I don’t think a single one holds together as a piece of storytelling.
 Whoops, I have gone well off tangent.
-My point is that there is so much detail that you have to keep up with this year that if you miss one of the pivotal episodes you are pretty much screwed.
+My point is that there is so much detail that you have to keep up with in season six that if you miss one of the pivotal episodes you are pretty much screwed.
 There are rapid clips at the beginning of this episode trying to keep you up to speed but they go past so quickly you’ll give yourself a headache trying to take in a years worth of plot in a minute).
-Its unfair on those who want to dip in and out of the series.
-I know plenty of people who gave up this year (hardcore fans and casual viewers) simply because the show became too unwieldy to handle and that’s a shame because there is great stuff in here.
-I don’t want to rant because I don’t think Doctor Who has ever looked as good as it has this year and with Matt Smith and Arthur Darvill giving standout performances (in some places despite the material) and the story has always been worth following (if you have the stomach for it) but I just feel that the focus now needs to be on good old fashioned storytelling (some decent historicals would be nice) and less of the schizophrenic Doctor worshipping approach.
-And judging by the Doctor’s comments at the end of this episode (which I really appreciated) I think that might be the case.
+It;s unfair on those who want to dip in and out of the series.
+I know plenty of people who gave up this year (hardcore fans and casual viewers) simply because the show became too unwieldy to handle and that’s a shame because there is good stuff in here.
+I don’t want to rant because I don’t think Doctor Who has ever looked as good as it has this year and with Matt Smith and Arthur Darvill giving stand out performances (in some places despite the material) but I just feel that the focus now needs to be on good old fashioned storytelling (some decent historicals would be nice) and less of the an obsession with the Doctor (whether that's his death or turning him into some dark avenger).
+Judging by the Doctor’s comments at the end of this episode (which I really appreciated) I thought that might be the case.
+Oh what a fool I was.

 The Shallow Bit: The Doctor does look hot in that hat Simon, you’re right.
-The beard on the other hand is a definite no-no. And the hippy hair has to go!
+The beard on the other hand is a definite no-no. And the hippy hair has to go too.

-Result: What a curious beast The Wedding of River Song is (hate that title!) because it fails to be the climactic finale that was promised whilst still telling an enjoyable story.
+Result: What a curious beast The Wedding of River Song is (hate that title!) because it fails to be the climactic finale that was promised whilst still telling a reasonably enjoyable story.
 Mind you I remember a time when all a season finale had to be was an entertaining story so it doesn’t do anything wrong on that score but considering what we have been promised over an entire season I can understand if people found this…anti climactic.
 Although you have to remain alert this is a very nicely structured piece with the Doctor relaying his story to Churchill through its first half until we reach the point where all of time stopped which paradoxically kick starts our story from the point of the Doctor’s death and its aftermath.
-As usual Moffatt is juggling 400 ideas and has seemed to have taken a gentle dose of mind altering drugs before sitting down at the keyboard but this time we are talking about the Doctor’s death (or what was supposed to be the Doctor’s death) and if weird shit didn’t coalesce around his demise it would feel as though the universe had shrugged away our hero.
+As usual Moffat is juggling 400 ideas and has seemed to have taken a gentle dose of mind altering drugs before sitting down at the keyboard but this time we are talking about the Doctor’s death (or what was supposed to be the Doctor’s death) and if weird shit didn’t coalesce around his demise it would feel as though the universe had shrugged away our hero.
 Besides, it is entertaining weird shit with some startling imagery (a steam train heading into a pyramid adorned with AREA 51 on a sun kissed desert) and imaginative world building.
-This is pretty much the epitome of Moffatt madness with him getting so many things spot on (goodbye Brigadier) and a few (not irredeemably bad) things wrong but on the whole providing an energetic, colourful and creative finale.
-Let the madness end now though and lets get back to some good drama: 7/10
+This is pretty much the epitome of Moffat madness with him getting so many things spot on (goodbye Brigadier) and just as many things wrong but on the whole providing an colourful and creative finale.
+Let the madness end now though and lets get back to some good drama: 6/10